martinmarsh/nmea0183/README.md

     )

     func main() {
-        // For easy start use built in sentences sentences := nmea0183.DefaultSentances()
+        // For easy start we use built in sentences sentences := nmea0183.DefaultSentances()

-        // Now create a handle to sentence processing, config and processed data nm:= sentences.MakeHandle()
+        // Now create a handle to the structure used to hold sentence defintions and parsed data nm:= sentences.MakeHandle()

         // Now parse a sentence